wilsonrljr/sysidentpy/docs/book/9-Validation.md

 ### n-steps ahead prediction

 The n-steps ahead prediction is almost the same as the 1-step ahead, but here you can define the number of steps ahead you want to test your model.
 If you set `steps_ahead=5`, for example, it means that the first 5 values will be predicted using `yhat` in the loop, but then the process is *restarted* by feeding the real values in `y_test` in the next iteration, then performing other 5 predictions using the `yhat` and so on.
-Lets check the example considering `steps_ahead=2`:
+Let's check the example considering `steps_ahead=2`:

 ```python
 y_initial = yhat(0) = 8